 Data Rights and Ownership

 Oracle Cloud Infrastructure customers retain all ownership and intellectual property rights in and to their content.
-Customer data protection is critically important, and we strive to be transparent with our data protection processes as well as law enforcement requests that we might receive.
+Customer data protection is critically important, and we strive to be transparent with our data protection processes and law enforcement requests that we might receive.

 Oracle Cloud Infrastructure has features that help customers align with common data privacy principles.
 See Oracle Cloud Infrastructure Privacy Features